Quality training is the single most important investment you will make

 This type of course will guide a pilot through various wing malfunctions and other maneuvers so that he can know how to recover if they happen in flight.
 These are listed on the Resources page.
 If a PPG training school also offers SIV courses then it will be listed on their school information as well as the SIV courses section.

 Ratings are only valid and verifiable with a current membership.
-Expired membership data, including ratings, may not be kept on the USPPA database.
-Pilots who rejoin within 3 years of their expiration date may have ratings re-instituted with proof of the rating using either a membership card that listed the rating or the original rating document signed by the instructor.
+Ratings may be re-instituted within 3 years of membership expiration with proof of the rating using either a membership card that listed the rating or the original rating document signed by the instructor.
 A photo of the documents is normally OK provided it’s easily legible.

 The need may arise to verify your rating to a third party.
 Have them go here where they can enter your member number and last name to get a list of your ratings.